katieburrito/JS-and-Other-Notes/13-dom.md

 ![alt](images/13-dom/2023-07-12-02.png)
 - The addEventListener, by default, is only listening for events in bubbling phase (not capture).
 - addEventListener can take a third parameter (in addition to the event and the handler function) called "useCapture," which is a boolean (true or false), describing whether or not to listen for an event in the capture phase instead of the bubbling phase.
+- When useCapture is true, the events will be listened for as they travel down from the dom instead of back up from the child.
+This means that the outer parent element's event is registered first, before the event on the middle parent or the child.
 ![alt](images/13-dom/2023-07-12-03.png)
+-